SteveKGYang/MetaAligner/README.md

 python UltraFeedback_make_CDPO_data.py
 ```
 The DPO training framework is based on [OpenRLHF](https://github.com/OpenLLMAI/OpenRLHF).
 Set up the OpenRLHF framework
-following the instructions in their Github page, and start tyhe training process with the following commands.
+following the instructions in their Github page, and start the training process with the following commands.
 For UltraFeedback,
 we have:
 ```bash
 deepspeed ./train_cdpo.py --save_path ./UltraFeedback-modpo-model-7B      \